MustafaSeyrek/Chat-app-android-studio/README.md

 # Chat-app-android-studio
-Chat application that I applied by watching the training on Udemy.
-Data were kept with the Firebase real time database.
+The chat app I implemented by following the tutorial on Udemy.
+Data was kept with Firebase real-time database.
+What I did in addition to the course: Message deletion, user-friendly interface design, encrypted storage of messages in the database and decryption of messages while they are presented to the user.